abdulhakkim17/Kaiburr_Task-2/README.md

 This project contains a Java-based REST API deployed in a Kubernetes cluster with MongoDB as the database.
 The deployment includes Docker containerization, Kubernetes manifests.

 The integration with the Kubernetes API for dynamic pod execution is done in the application code.
-However when executing it, the dynamic pod creation alone causing troble.
+However when executing it, the dynamic pod creation alone causes troble.

 #Features:
 - Application and MongoDB images using Docker and images are pused to the Docker hub for pod creation